MuhammadHammadShah/microservice/README.md

 - "migration:create": "typeorm-ts-node-commonjs migration:create"

 `write the complete command for above, like you do for the above 2 next to it`

+. in github actions different `jobs` can be placed in different machines.